DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 This secondary Defra Digital Slack workspace is used for collaboration and support across all of Defra's digital services.

+This is a paid instance so has additional collaboration features.

 Developers are recommended to join the following channels:

 #### `#fcp-platform-support`

-This channel is used for support and collaboration across all services using the FCP Platform.
+Support and collaboration across all services using the FCP Platform.
 It is also where the FCP Platform team will post updates and announcements.

 #### `#cdp-support`

-This channel is used for support and collaboration across all services using the Core Data Platform.
+Support and collaboration across all services using the Core Data Platform.
 It is also where the CDP team will post updates and announcements.

+#### `#software-development`

+General development discussion and support across all of Defra's digital services.

 ## Azure AD administrative account

-FCP environments are hosted on Azure.
-Access to the Azure Portal is restricted to those with an Azure AD administrative account.
+Access to Azure and AWS cloud environments are only accessible with an administrative account setup in Microsoft Entra by CCoE.

-These accounts follow the naming convention `a-<initials>.<surname>@defra.onmicrosoft.com` or `<initials>.<surname>@defra.onmicrosoft.com`.
+These accounts follow the naming convention `a-<initials>.<surname>@defra.onmicrosoft.com` or `<initials>.<surname>@defra.onmicrosoft.com` and are a requirement for both FCP Platform and CDP.

-The must be requested from ServiceNow under the catalogue item `O365/AzureAD Platform Admin`.
+The must be requested from ServiceNow under the catalogue item `Cloud Accounts` (subheading `M365/AzureAD Platform Admin - Cloud Account service request`)

 The comments should make clear that the request is for a `a-` Microsoft administrative account for Azure Portal.

+> Accounts without the `a-` prefix can be created but cannot be used for access to Production resources.

+## OpenVPN

+Access to cloud resources from non-Defra supplied devices is restricted to VPN access only and requires the installation of the OpenVPN client.

+If using FCP Platform, a request should be raised in ServiceNow for CCoE to provide access to OpenVPN and all FCP networks.

+If using CDP, then the request should be made in the `#cdp-support` channel.

-### Access to the Azure Portal
+## Access to the Azure Portal

 Once the account has been created, the user will be able to access the Azure Portal.

-A request should be raised in ServiceNow for CCoE to provide access to the FCP Azure subscriptions.
+If using the FCP Platform, a request should be raised in ServiceNow for CCoE to provide access to the FCP Azure subscriptions.

 FCP environments are split across three Azure tenants, `DefraCloudDev`, `DefraCloudPreProd` and `DefraCloudProd`.